 Several slightly different methods are presented for handling the same-motion cases.
 Method-1 checks the motion-sameness for a Bi-predicted PUs and use the L0 MC process instead of the weighted MC process if the two motion information are identical.
 Method-2 checks the motion-sameness only for Bi-predicted Merge and SKIP PUs and forces the prediction mode to be as was Pred_LC if the two motion information are identical.
 Method-3 uses Method-2 as a basis and adds an encoder-only modification: when the L0 and L1 motion information for a Bi-predicted non-Merge Inter PU are identical, then the encoder is forced to use Pred_LC mode with the identical motion information.

-It is reported that decoding time reduction for Method-1 is roughly LL% and HH% for LD and HE configurations, respectively, without noticeable change in encoding time and coding performance.
-Reportedly for Method-2, decoding time reduction is roughly LL% and HH% for LD and HE configurations, respectively, even with LL% coding gain in LD.
-Method-3 reportedly gives slightly larger coding gain than Method-3.
+It is reported that decoding time reduction for Method-1 is roughly 4% and 1% for LD and HE configurations, respectively, without noticeable change in encoding time and coding performance.
+Reportedly for Method-2, decoding time reduction is roughly 4% and 0% for LD and HE configurations, respectively.
+Method-3 reportedly gives slightly less encoding time than Method-2.

 Introduction